 Filings in respect of IBCs or other offshore entities can be carried out as normal, including filings of Charges for Registration over assets of IBCs, save that there is no courier services until after 1 June 2020.

 Registrar of Companies (RoC) –RoC is still not offering any physical file search services to the public at this time.

 2. Can Searches be conducted?

 Searches can be conducted from the FSA; as yet no searches are available from RoC and Court Registrar until further notice.

 3. Certificates of good standing (CGS)– if and how these are being conducted

 CGS for IBCs are available from the FSA.

 For good standing of a company one may rely on a Director’s Certificate or Certificate of Incumbency issued by the Company Secretary or Registered Agent, if available and at client’s own risk.

 4. Other searches – how are these being conducted?

-No other applicable company search is available in the Seychelles; other than land searches and the Land Registrar’s physical file search section is closed for the time being.
+No other applicable company search is available in the Seychelles; other than land searches and the Land Registrar’s office is also closed for the time being, until further notice.